 Editing donations within an Active Batch

-Click the three dots in the upper right corner.
+Click the 3 dots in the upper-right corner.

 Editing Donations within a Committed Batch